calvo-jp/tailwindcss-plugin-ark-ui/README.md

 ### Using peer variants

-You can use add `-peer` before the variant to apply the style to the component if its sibling has the particular data attribute present.
+You can add `-peer` before the variant to apply the style to the component if its sibling has the specific data attribute present.

 ```tsx
 <ParentComponent>